 - 1. DMPs should describe whether and how data generated in the course of the proposed research will be shared and preserved.
 If the plan is not to share and/or preserve certain data, then the plan must explain the basis of the decision (for example, cost/benefit considerations, other parameters of feasibility, scientific appropriateness, or limitations discussed in #4).
 At a minimum, DMPs must describe how data sharing and preservation will enable validation of results, or how results could be validated if data are not shared or preserved. - 2.
 DMPs should provide a plan for making all research data displayed in publications resulting from the proposed research open, machine-readable, and digitally accessible to the public at the time of publication.
 This includes data that are displayed in charts, figures, images, etc. In addition, the underlying digital research data used to generate the displayed data should be made as accessible as possible to the public in accordance with the principles stated in the Office of Science Statement on Digital Data Management (https://science.energy.gov/funding-opportunities/digital-data-management.
 This requirement could be met by including the data as supplementary information to the published article, or through other means.
-The published article should indicate how these data can be accessed. - 3.
-DMPs should consult and reference available information about data management resources to be used in the course of the proposed research.
+The published article should indicate how these data can be accessed.

+- 3. DMPs should consult and reference available information about data management resources to be used in the course of the proposed research.
 In particular, DMPs that explicitly or implicitly commit data management resources at a facility beyond what is conventionally made available to approved users should be accompanied by written approval from that facility.
-In determining the resources available for data management at SC User Facilities, researchers should consult the published description of data management resources and practices at that facility and reference it in the DMP.
-Information about other SC facilities can be found in the additional guidance from the sponsoring program. - 4.
-DMPs must protect confidentiality, personal privacy, Personally Identifiable Information, and U.S. national, homeland, and economic security; recognize proprietary interests, business confidential information, and intellectual property rights; avoid significant negative impact
+In determining the resources available for data management at Office of Science User Facilities, researchers should consult the published description of data management resources and practices at that facility and reference it in the DMP.
+Information about other Office of Science facilities can be found in the additional guidance from the sponsoring program. - 4.
+DMPs must protect confidentiality, personal privacy, Personally Identifiable Information, and U.S. national, homeland, and economic security; recognize proprietary interests, business confidential information, and intellectual property rights; avoid significant negative impact on innovation, and U.S. competitiveness; and otherwise be consistent with all applicable laws, and regulations.
+There is no requirement to share proprietary data.